vedderb/bldc/lispBM/README.md

 **Channel 3:**
 This is the ADC-channel that the motor temperature sensor goes to.
 Note: if you want to use this channel for something else you have to disable the motor temperature sensor in General -> Advanced.
 Otherwise the input might generate overtemperature faults.

+**Channel 4+:**
+Some hardware has additional ADC-channels which also can be read with this function.
+If they are missing the voltage on ADC1 is returned instead.

 ---

 #### override-temp-motor